chamale-rac/chat/README.md

 # chat-system
-Creating a Chat System for the Operative Systems Course
+Creating a Chat System for the Operating Systems Course